nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

 ╘══════════════════╧══════════════════════╧═════════════════════════╧═══════════════════════╧══════════╧═════════════╧══════════╧═══════════╧═════════╛
 ```

-### 4.1 The single command fully automatic configuration of security servers listed in configuration file
+### 4.1 The single command fully automatic configuration of Security Servers listed in configuration file

-The whole security server configuration in a fully automatic mode (all configuration from configuration file) can be run with ``xrdsst apply``
+The whole Security Server configuration in a fully automatic mode (all configuration from configuration file) can be run with ``xrdsst apply``
-For performing the configuration step by step instead, please start from [4.2.2 Initializing the security server command](#422-initializing-the-security-server-command)
+For performing the configuration step by step instead, please start from [4.2.2 Initializing the Security Server command](#422-initializing-the-security-server-command)

 ### 4.2 X-Road Security Server  Toolkit commands